-The most common pain during pregnancy is in the low back, but you may feel pain relating to posture, in your upper and lower back, as well as headaches.
-Your hands and feet may swell, or you may develop pelvic dysfunction (when the ligaments that keep your pelvic bone in position during pregnancy become loose and stretchy).
-This, in turn, can make the pelvic joint — aka the symphysis pubis — unstable, causing some pretty strange sensations and sometimes pelvic pain, all of which leads to less activity and poor sleep.
+The most common pain during pregnancy is in the low back.
+However, you may also feel pain relating to posture, in your upper and lower back, as well as headaches.
+Your hands and feet may swell, or you may develop pelvic dysfunction (when the ligaments that keep your pelvic bone in place become loose and stretchy).
+This, in turn, can make the pelvic joint unstable, causing some pretty strange sensations and sometimes pelvic pain, all of which leads to less activity and poor sleep.
 Your ability to work and care for your home and family becomes limited.
 These changes can start in the second trimester but really take hold in the third trimester, causing severe discomfort and pain.

-Physical therapy can be effective at relieving some of the pain you experience during pregnancy.
+Physical therapy can provide relief from some of the pain you have during pregnancy.
 This means you get to stay active – working, exercising and caring for your family.
 Sometimes the therapy is as simple as stretching and changing your routine.
 Sometimes it includes special exercises, bracing, and compression to boost mobility and reduce pain.
 Also, physical therapy is safe.
-Physical therapists are trained to treat musculoskeletal conditions including those relating to pregnancy.
+Physical therapists are trained to treat musculoskeletal conditions including those that occur during pregnancy.
 Most low risk pregnancies can be treated safely with basic precautions.
 Although, if you have a high risk pregnancy, you would require clearance from your doctor.